-Once I had shut myself inside the old-fashioned elevator, I felt slightly safer.
+After I had shut myself inside the old-fashioned elevator, I felt slightly safer.
 The journey up to the fourth floor calmed me down.
-Stepping out on to the open-air walkway, I spotted another shady character lingering nearby.
-This one was a neighbour, however.
+Stepping out on to the open walkway, I spotted another shady character lingering nearby.
+This one was a neighbour.
 I had come to feel that, after staying in this tower block for long enough, I had become a part of a strange and unspoken community.
 I knew I would never be troubled here, not by the other residents.

 I couldn't help but peer over the edge of the balcony, to see if the bird was still in the tree.
-It was, until I locked eyes with it, and then it flew off into the air.
+It was, until I locked eyes with it, and then it launched itself into the air.

 A strange feeling wormed its way into my stomach.